 Sir Simon Rattle, conductor / Vilde Frang, violin

-J. Haydn: L’isola disabitata ouverture, Hob.
-Ia:13 / Piano Concerto in D major / Symphony no. 88 in G major
+J. Haydn: Overture to L’isola disabitata in G minor, Hob Ia:13 / Haydn: Piano Concerto No. 11 in D major / Symphony No. 88 in G major